orientechnologies/orientdb-docs/SQL-Functions.md

 #### Example

-Get all the incoming vertices from all the Vehicle vertices:
+Get all the incoming vertices from all the V vertices:

 ```sql
 SELECT in() FROM V